atierant/SynapUI/src/audioplayer/README.md

 Description
 -----------

-Nanodio is the smallest audio player ever coded!
-It's simple, accessible and can be used with strict xHtml pages.
+Nanodio is the smallest audio player ever coded! (only 1.19KB) It's simple, accessible and can be used with strict xHtml pages.

 How to use it